 Let’s look at that in table form, using a real-life example of flying Emirates from Auckland to Dubai return during low-season dates:

 |Cabin||In cash||Compared to Economy||With points||Compared to Economy|

-Compare the multipliers between the paid fare and the points fare, and you will see that saving up your points can pay real dividends—if you place a value on travelling in premium cabins.
+If you compare the multipliers between the paid fare and the points fare, you can see that saving up your points can pay real dividends.
+That’s if you place a value on travelling in premium cabins.

-This does not factor in the taxes and fees that are usually payable with redemptions with frequent flyer programs.
-While these tend to increase as you move towards the front of the plane on points bookings, they are usually worth it—but, again, only if you place a value on travelling up towards the front.
+This does not factor in the taxes and fees that are usually payable with redemptions with frequent flyer programmes.
+While these tend to increase as you move towards the front of the plane on points bookings, they are usually worth it.
+However, that’s only if you place a value on travelling up towards the front.

 We put this question to those who follow our Facebook page and over 1,600 Point Hackers responded, with more than 4 in 5 preferring to direct their points to travel in premium cabins:

 Is it worth paying 60,000 points for a lie-flat Business Class seat with priority check-in and lounge access, or 90,000 to get access to an even better lounge, eat whenever you want (‘dine on demand’) and potentially have a hot shower while you are flying?

 That is a different ball game, so we have explored that question in this post.

 I want to stress this point: points can definitely be used for Economy travel to make your travels go further (as Martina does).
 Rates with Air New Zealand can be brilliant when flights are on sale.
 However, the points system for most programmes have most of us paying surcharges on our redemptions.
 That means that Economy Class awards can often be slugged with fees that eat up most of the benefit of using your points in the first place.